Speechless (Michael Jackson song): Composition

 The lyrics to "Speechless" deal with being lost for words because of love.
 The song opens with Jackson's singing a cappella: "Your love is magical, that's how I feel, but I have not the words here to explain", which Rick de Yampert of The Daytona Beach News-Journal felt the singer "[crooned] sweetly".
 The chorus includes the lines, "Speechless, speechless, that's how you make me feel.
 Though I'm with you, I am far away and nothing is for real."
 A second a cappella verse bookends the track.

-"Speechless" is a ballad, and labeled it as "neo-gospel".
-According to Musicnotes.com by Alfred Music Publishing.
-It adds that the track was performed in common time, with a tempo of 80 beats per minute.
+"Speechless" is a ballad, and is labeled as "neo-gospel".
+According to Musicnotes.com by Alfred Music Publishing, the track was performed in common time, with a tempo of 80 beats per minute.
 The song starts in the key of B♭ major and transitions to C major.
 After the bridge the song transitions to D Major as a choir starts singing, the last two choruses in E Major, ending with a solo a cappella ending by Jackson.
 The song's vocal range is from F_{3} to B_{4}.